codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 └─$ echo -n "attacker1753277901" | md5sum
 d75cc1d792e7338a9d607f52606928c3  -
 ```
+	assuming that **instead of using a secure random token**, the server generates a token like this:
 4. Tried to reproduce the token locally (unsuccessfully)
 	- Wrote a Python script: